hirebarend/fastify-boilerplate/README.md

 ## Introduction

-The TypeScript boilerplate with all you need to build your SaaS, AI tool, or any other web app and make your first $ online fast.
+The Fastify boilerplate with all you need to build your SaaS, AI tool, or any other web app and make your first $ online fast.

 ## Get Started